 The COP Student Government Association (SGA) is the central student body organization for the College.
 The development of additional professional student organizations will be determined by the COP Dean and student body.
-Prior to contacting any external constituents, including the headquarters of National Organizations, or contacting faculty members to serve as advisors, students who are interested in chartering a new student organization at the LU College of Pharmacy must notify the DSS.
+Prior to contacting any external constituents, including the headquarters of National Organizations, or contacting faculty members to serve as advisors, students who are interested in chartering a new student organization at the LU College of Pharmacy must notify the Director of Student Services (DSS).
 An outline of the process is as follows:

-- Notification of intent to charter to the DSS - Request submitted through the SGA and approval by vote of the student body.
-Approval of the Constitution from the SGA. - Approval from the headquarters of the organization.
+- Contact the DSS to discuss the process. - Receive approval from the COP Dean. - Request submitted through the SGA and approval by vote of the student body. - Approval from the headquarters of the organization.